venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 `echo "CMDGEO,4,0,10,10,50,20,0" > /dev/ttyUSB0`           Clear Box-Area at 10,10 with 50x20 Pixel
 `echo "CMDGEO,4,2,10,10,50,20,0" > /dev/ttyUSB0`           Invert Box-Area at 10,10 with 50x20 Pixel (not for Circle/Disc/Ellipse)
 `echo "CMDENOTA" > /dev/ttyUSB0`                           Enable OTA Mode

-Make Backup and Replace "/usr/bin/tty2oled" with the one from this directory.
-Make sure this version is "executeable".

 Report Issues here:
 https://misterfpga.org/viewtopic.php?p=28397